 ngrok http 80

-Below, you will see that ngrok will create a url of the form
+Below, you will see that ngrok will create a URL of the form

 http(s)://<random_text>.ngrok.com, which is mapped to port

-80 in your computer.
+80 on your computer.

 From the screenshot, there are at least